cesbo/help/src/content/docs/en/astra/streams/decrypt-biss.md

     order: 35
 ---

-The Basic Interoperable Scrambling System (BISS) is a straightforward and efficient conditional access system that utilizes a static key to protect content from unauthorized access.
-BISS is based on the Common Scrambling Algorithm (CSA), which scrambles the channel data, ensuring secure transmission of content over satellite and terrestrial broadcasting networks.
+BISS is a basic conditional access system with a static key to protect content from unauthorized access.

 ## Receiving a Scrambled Channel